zamaidev/java-code-katas/README.md

 # myKodeCatas
-Study cpde katas from hackerrank, leetcode and interview questions
+Study code katas from hackerrank, leetcode and interview questions